sakshisahu612/CalcMate/README.md

 - **utils.css**: Additional CSS utility classes for styling and layout enhancements.

+## Accessing the Calculator

+You can access the calculator by following this link: [CalcMate](https://calcmate.sakshisahu4.repl.co)

+Simply click on the link to open the calculator in your web browser and start performing calculations easily.

 ## How to Use the Calculator

 Using the calculator is simple and intuitive.
 Follow these steps to perform calculations: